We use cookies, along with some third-party sites (like Google, Facebook, etc.). By continuing to visit this site you agree to our use of cookies.

 This is why you should always be focused on safety, and always be taking extra precautions.
 You do not have to be caught in the middle of a fearsome storm for the sea to claim you.

-This is not a specific safety recommendations are much as a learning technique.
+This is not a specific safety recommendation are much as a learning technique.
 While you are sailing, and things are relatively calm, run disaster scenarios are your head.
 For example, say you are relying on your motor at the moment.
 What if it abruptly died?
 What would you do to get where you are going safely?
 What if you were washed overboard right now?
 How would you get back to the boat?

 The point of doing this is not to scare yourself.
 It is simply to get yourself into the survival mindset.
-Not only does it make it more likely that you might actually know what to do if the unexpected were to occur, but it also means that you may be psychologically more prepared to take immediate action should something go wrong.
+Not only does it make it more likely that you might know what to do if the unexpected were to occur, but it also means that you may be psychologically more prepared to take immediate action should something go wrong.

 Another thing you can do to stay safe on the water is quite simple, and that is to avoid alcohol while you are sailing.
 Try to confine your drinking to when you are visiting Croatia's lovely towns.
-Only drink on the boat if there are others who can take over your duties until you are sober again.
+Only drink on the boat if others can take over your duties until you are sober again.

 If you are sailing in a smaller boat, it is smart to stay away from larger vessels in harbors and marinas.
 The wakes of these vessels can cause all kinds of problems, some of which can become quite serious.